Cjrhodes/ChoreTracker/replit.md

   - Uses h-[calc(100dvh-143px)] to account for sticky header and ensure perfect viewport fit
   - Internal scrolling only in content areas (no page-level scrolling)
 - All key functionality visible in one view without scrolling requirement **ACHIEVED**
-- Created custom ChoreChamps logo with golden trophy design and integrated across app
+- Created custom TaskTitan logo with golden trophy design and integrated across app
 - Confirmed Get Started button functionality and authentication flow

 **September 29, 2025:**